 - The data processing activities are related to the offering of goods or services within the UK, whether said offerings are for payment or not, and the monitoring of a data subject’s behavior within the UK.

-As it relates to the material and personal scope of the law, the UK GDPR has not national variation from the General Data Protection regulation, as the material and personal scope of the later are still consistent to the former.
+As it relates to the material and personal scope of the law, the UK GDPR has no national variation from the General Data Protection regulation, as the material and personal scope of the latter are still consistent with the former.